uruk-project/Jwt/README.md

 ````
 ## Performances
 See [benchmarks](Benchmark.md) for details.
-This library is about **8x** faster than the Microsoft.IdentityModel.Tokens.Jwt when decoding and validating the token, and **3x** faster when writing a JWS of common size, with only 1/4 of memory allocation. (values on netcoreapp3.0)
+This library is about **8x** faster than the Microsoft.IdentityModel.Tokens.Jwt when decoding and validating the token, and **3x** faster when writing a JWS of common size, with less than **10%** of memory allocation.

-The main reason of the speed of this library is the usage of the new API provided in .NET Core 2.0, 2.1 & 3.0, like the new Span API and the new JSON API.
+The main reason of the eficiency of this library is the usage of the new API provided in .NET Core 2.0, 2.1 & 3.0, like the new Span API and the new JSON API.

 ## Supported JWT
 * [JWS](https://tools.ietf.org/html/rfc7515).
 See [sample](https://github.com/ycrumeyrolle/Jwt/blob/master/samples/JwsCreationSample/Program.cs).